Contributed By Duensing Kippen, Ltd.

 The Town and City Planning Act is applied by means of ministerial regulations issued under it that apply to specific regions.
 The BCA is applied by means of the royal decree issued under it that applies to specific geographic regions.
 The Enhancement and Conservation of National Environmental Quality Act is applied by means of the ministerial regulations issued under it that apply to specific geographic regions, or by announcements issued under it that apply to specific geographic regions for specified periods of time.

-Most of these fees and taxes are the legal liability of the seller to pay.
+Most of these fees and taxes are the legal liability of the seller.
 However, it is not uncommon for the parties to agree to share these costs on a 50/50 basis.

 Stamp Duty of 0.001% of the share value applies to share transfers.
 There is no additional tax triggered by any change of corporate ownership and control of a company.